revitalk/mmp460/assignments/wp-portfolio.md

 title: WordPress Portfolio Website
 layout: class
 ---
 Create a WordPress portfolio website that will introduce yourself and your work to potential employers.
-Use a theme of your choice with some customization of its design.
+Use a theme of your choice but one that is appropriate to display your work.

 Your website must include the following items:

+- Name/logo that identifies you
+- A sentence specifying what kind of work you do/want to do
-- A showcase of your multimedia and art projects done in BMCC and elsewhere.
+- A showcase of projects done in BMCC and elsewhere that are relevant to your career or educational aspiration.
 You can include other types of assignments, such as an essay, if relevant to your future job search.
 - A description or explanation of each work.
-- A paragraph introducing yourself and summarizing your professional goals
+- A paragraph about youyself
 - Your resume
 - Your contact information